snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 ## Process and Cost

 I explored *so many* organizer options before finally settling on the [Ikea Boaxel system](https://www.ikea.com/us/en/cat/boaxel-system-47394/), because it seemed to maximize our specific space and included an option for a coat rod that did *not* span wall to wall.
-I also believe that having fully open shelves attached directly to the walls is optimal, since there are no vertical rods in front of the shelves to block your view, access, and storage flexibility.
+I've also found that uninterrupted shelves (attached directly to the wall) are so much better than anything requiring front vertical supports that block your view, access, and flexibility.
 **The total cost for the entire shelving system was only $167** (plus $10.44 in tax and a drive to Stoughton for late-night pickup).
+My mom watched our kids for one weekend day, and it was surprisingly easy to take down the existing shelf/rod and get this new system installed in a few hours.